-Sessions being added now
+Sessions are now being added daily

 Over the three days of the London Screenwriters’ Festival we will run over one hundred seminars, workshops and networking events for professional screenwriters.
 We film most sessions, so if you miss one, or two clash, you’ll be able to catch up later online.
 For updates about the festival, sign up below.